Nigamananda Paramahansa: Turning point

-Until he lost his wife, Nalinikanta had seen death as the ultimate end.
-Losing her led him to believe that there must be life after death.
+Until he lost his wife, Nalinikanta had seen death as the end, but losing her led him to believe that there must be life after death.
 Nalinikanta became obsessed with this question.
 His inquiry took him to Madras (now Chennai) to study theosophy at the Theosophical Society at Adyar.
 Through a medium, he was able to talk to his wife, but remained unsatisfied.
 His discussions at the society led him to search for a yogi who could fulfill his desire to meet his dead wife and educate him in the true philosophy of "life after death".